Master of None

-Master of None is an American comedy-drama streaming television series, which was released for streaming on November 6, 2015, on Netflix.
+Master of None is an American comedy drama television series, which was released for streaming on November 6, 2015, on Netflix.
 The series was created by Aziz Ansari and Alan Yang, with the first two seasons starring Ansari in the lead role of Dev Shah, a 30-year-old actor, and the third season starring Lena Waithe in the lead role of Denise, a 37-year-old lesbian novelist, mostly following their romantic, professional, and personal experiences.
 The first season is set in New York City, and consists of ten episodes.
 The second season, which takes place in Italy and New York, consists of ten episodes and was released on May 12, 2017.
-The third season, Moments in Love, premiered on Netflix on May 23, 2021.
+The third season, Moments in Love, consists of five episodes and premiered on Netflix on May 23, 2021.

 Master of None has won three Emmy Awards and a Golden Globe.
 The series has received critical acclaim, appeared on multiple year-end top ten lists, and received multiple awards and nominations.